Introduction to Heat Treatment for Cast Parts

 Hardening

 Quenching is also an essential step in hardening many grades of steel.
-Quenching is often performed after austenization in a process known as phase transformation hardening - a very common method to strengthen and harden carbon steel.
+Quenching is often performed after austenitization in a process known as phase transformation hardening - a very common method to strengthen and harden carbon steel.

 Hardening steel is an important outcome of a few different heat treatment processes.
 Often referred to more specifically by the type of hardening – such as quench hardening, case hardening, or precipitation hardening – all these methods target the same goal: to harden and strengthen a steel in different ways.